Struggling to find freelance writing jobs?

 The next best thing?
 Write guest posts for the kind of businesses you’d love to work with some day.

-You’ll also start to get a feel for which niches, topics, and types of web content writing you enjoy the most.
+You’ll also start to get a feel for which freelance writing niches, topics, and types of web content writing you enjoy the most.
 You could discover a real talent for making complex technical language feel easy, or uncover a love for writing about retail trends.